sri-elgora/TRMNL-Weather-Display/README.md

 - Check serial output for error messages

 ### Indoor data showing N/A
-- Verify Home Assistant is accessible at 10.0.1.24
+- Verify Home Assistant is accessible at homeassistant.local
 - Check the access token is valid
 - Ensure sensor entities exist and are available